 This temporary restraining order serves by enforcing the following orders:

 - No contact with person alleging abuse.

 A judge can also order a person to obey child custody visitation and property rights under the domestic violence restraining order.
 This order can be filed in the same court where the divorce papers were filed.
 They must be served on the other party.
 The judge will make a decision within one day, often the same day.
 Persons interested in obtaining a decision on a temporary restraining order should contact an affordable family law attorney or the court for guidance.

 Temporary restraining orders can be an effective method to help the divorce process.
 In many ways, it helps keep both parties honest and more civilized as the consequences for disobeying the orders can have a lasting effect on a divorce case.
 While both are similar, there are different procedures in which they can be obtained.
-Individuals seeking more information on temporary restraining orders can call a divorce attorney familiar with ATRO’s and restraining orders for a free consultation.
+Individuals seeking more information on temporary restraining orders can call a divorce attorney familiar with ATRO’s and restraining orders for a consultation.
 With the right restraining orders in place and an attorney to ensure enforcement of the orders your divorce may progress more safely.